argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 The [SambaNova Model Zoo](https://github.com/sambanova/modelzoo/tree/main) is SambaNova's new github repository for delivering RDU-compatible source code, including example applications for compiling and running models on SambaNova hardware.

-In the ALCF SN30 cluster, the Model Zoo samples run inside of singularity containers.
-The singularity image includes support for compiling and running models.
+In the ALCF SN30 cluster, the Model Zoo samples run inside of Singularity containers.
+The Singularity image includes support for compiling and running models.

 The procedures in this section are drawn from [Walkthrough—​Inference and Fine-tuning with Llama2 7B for Chat](https://github.com/sambanova/modelzoo/blob/main/examples/nlp/README.adoc).
 The Model Zoo inference sample used as an example in this section is described in more detail here [About the Generation Example Apps](https://github.com/sambanova/modelzoo/tree/main/examples/nlp/text_generation).
 This readme (on github) also describes the changes made to a cpu mode sample to run on an RDU.